Updates: August 2024

 As solicitors, you must understand your regulatory and professional responsibilities in context of generative AI.

-The principles of the Solicitors Regulation Authority's (SRA) Standard and Regulations continue to apply to your provision of legal services.
+The principles of the SRA’s Standard and Regulations continue to apply to your provision of legal services.

 Whether you work in-house or in a SME, are a public or private practice solicitor, similar considerations need to be made regarding the use of generative AI in relation to your business and organisational needs, including the responsibilities of and to the board and key affected stakeholders.